Mungo Park (explorer): Second journey

-Anderson had died at Sansanding on 28 October, and in him Park had lost the only member of the party – except Scott, already dead – "who had been of real use."
+Anderson had died at Sansanding on 28 October, and in him Park had lost one of his few remaining valuable members.
 Those who embarked in the Joliba were Park, Martyn, three European soldiers (one mad), a guide and three slaves.
 Before his departure, Park gave to Isaaco, a Mandingo guide who had been with him thus far, letters to take back to Gambia for transmission to Britain.

 The Muslim traders along this section of the Niger did not believe Park was exploring purely for intellectual curiosity but was scouting European trading routes, they saw Park as a threat to their trading dominance.
 They lobbied Mansong Diarra to have Park killed, and when Mansong did not, they lobbied tribes further down the river.
 Park understood the politics and adopted a policy of staying away from the shore towards the middle of the 2 to 3 mi river while attacking anyone who came near.
 In the process he also avoided paying tolls/bribes to pass through each kingdom, earning the rage of local rulers, Moorish or not, who would send messengers ahead to the next tribe downriver that a dangerous interloper was coming their way.
 Furthermore, Park's policy of shoot first and not engaging with locals, in some cases slaughtering significant numbers of natives using superior firepower, made the Europeans something of a pariah.
 Park was running a gauntlet of hostile tribes in part of his own making.

 To his wife, Park wrote of his intention not to stop nor land anywhere until he reached the coast, where he expected to arrive about the end of January 1806.
 These were the last communications received from Park, and nothing more was heard of the party until reports of disaster reached Gambia.